GaloisInc/saw-script/doc/manual/manual.md

 mismatched type constructors: Bool and Int
 ~~~~

-In the text so far, we have used the terms *function* and *command*, and
+In the text so far we have used two related terms, *function* and
-we take these to mean slightly different things.
-A function is any value
+*command*, and we take these to mean slightly different things.
+A
-with a function type (e.g., `Int -> [Int]`).
-A command is a function in
+function is any value with a function type (e.g., `Int -> [Int]`).
+A
-which the result type is one of a specific set of *parameterized* types,
+command is a function in which the result type is one of a specific set
-or types that take other types as parameters.
-We have seen one of these
-so far: the list type, such as the type `[Bool]` indicating lists of
-Boolean values, though this type is not used to construct commands.

-TODO: don't use lists as an example of parameterized types, since they
-work somewhat differently?
+of special types.
+These special types are *parameterized* (similarly to
+how the list type is parameterized), and allow us to restrict commands
+to be usable only in specific contexts.

-The most important parameterized type is the `TopLevel` type, indicating
+The most important command type is the `TopLevel` type, indicating a
-a command that can run at the top level (directly at the REPL, or as one
+command that can run at the top level (directly at the REPL, or as one
 of the top level commands listed in a script file).
 The `print` command
 has the type `{a} a -> TopLevel ()`, where `TopLevel ()` means that it
 is a command that runs in the `TopLevel` context and returns a value of